Golden Coast Conference: Introduction of men's division

 Fall 2016 saw the introduction of a men's competition as the non-Pac-12 Conference members playing water polo within the Mountain Pacific Sports Federation totaled six, the required number for a new conference.
 California State University, Long Beach, Pepperdine University, San Jose State University, University of California, Irvine, University of California, Santa Barbara, and University of the Pacific broke away from the MPSF to create the men's division of the Golden Coast Conference.
 The splintering caused the MPSF's membership to drop to 4 teams.
 The effects of the split were felt across the country and resulted in a major realignment of the Collegiate Water Polo Association.

 With the West Coast Conference and Big West Conference both sponsoring men's water polo in 2023, all six men's members of the conference left after the 2022 season, causing the Golden Coast Conference to stop sponsoring men's water polo.

 Members

-Members departing for the Big West Conference in 2026.
+Members departing for the Big West Conference in 2027.

-Members departing for the Southern California Intercollegiate Athletic Conference in 2026.